Blog Menu

 Group of beautifully elegant Acers, planted in the 1950s, provide a dramatic setting for these shepherd huts.

-Shepherd hut at dusk
+shepherds hut at dusk

 Nocturnal joyous seclusion under the sculptural Rhododendron tree.
 In winter, a heavenly fragrance will emerge from the pinky white clusters of flowers on the evergreen Daphne (D. bhloua ‘Jacqueline Postil’), planted next to the entrance to the shepherd hut.

-Shepherd hut seating area
+shepherd hut seating area

 Screened sitting area with views across the gardens to the lake and fells.
 Hebe topiaria balls will grow to form soft mounding ‘accents’ where edges and materials meet.
 Where a group of Mahonia media ‘Winter Sun’ are planted adjacent to the shepherd hut entrance, the bright yellow flowering spikes will provide a heavenly scent throughout the winter months.